antroguy/HomeLab/Guacamole with Nginx Reverse Proxy/README.md

 ```
 $ show grants for ‘guacadmin’@’localhost’;
 ```
+Exit out of your mysql server command line interface.
 Set up the guacamole/guacamole container and link the mysql container, guacd containter, and guacamole database to their corresponding services
 ```
 $ docker run --name guacamoleDocker
   --link guacd-name:guacd